-- System: The system will not boot and the access to Setup will be denied if the correct password is not entered at the prompt. - Setup: The system will boot; but the access to Setup will be denied if the incorrect password is not entered at the prompt.
+- System: The system will not boot and access to Setup will be denied unless the correct password is entered at the prompt. - Setup: The system will boot, but access to Setup will be denied unless the correct password is entered at the prompt.